open-traffic-generator/ixia-c/docs/licensing.md

 # Licensing

-Description of licensing server (VM) and 3 levels of licenses we provide (take from datasheet)
+Description of licensing server (VM) and 3 levels of licenses.
-## KENG License Server
+## Keysight Elastic Network Generator(KENG) License Server

+Keysight utilizes a license server for use of floating or network shared licenses with its software products.
+The license server enables licenses to float and not be tied to one specific computer, so that they can be accessed by ip or hostname of the license server controller(s) from multiple ixia-c topologies.
+Reachability of license server from ixia-c controller(s) is MUST condition.

-## Deploying the Keysight license server on KVM
+## Deploying the Keysight License Server on KVM
 KVM Resource requirements:

   * 2 CPU Cores